 Skipping cigarettes or quitting before lung illness develops is the greatest way to avoid COPD.
 For lung disease patients, quitting smoking is essential to prevent complications and halt disease progression.
 Also, avoid environmental irritants and polluted particles because it can also cause COPD.

-Related Blogs: Everyday Health Risks of Air Pollution
+Related Blog: Everyday Health Risks of Air Pollution

 Know More: How to Use an Inhaler